bin-devops/bin-devops.sh/content/posts/the-complete-guide-to-setting-up-a-new-aws-account-2025.md

 2. In the search bar at the top of the AWS console, type `iam` and click on the `IAM Identity Center` link that appears.

-> [!tip] IAM vs IAM Identity Center The first two links in the screenshot above
+> [!tip] IAM vs IAM Identity Center
-> are both used to create and manage users. `IAM` is the old way of doing this,
+> When you search for `iam` in the search box, you'll see two services that
-> while `IAM Identity Center` is newer and recommended when creating new
+> begin with that name. `IAM` is the old way of doing this, while `IAM Identity Center` is newer and recommended when creating new accounts.
+This tutorial
-> accounts.
-This tutorial will use `IAM Identity Center`.
+> will use `IAM Identity Center`.

 3. First, we need to enable `IAM Identity Center` in our account by clicking on `Enable`.